mihai-alex/sketchpad/README.md

-# sketchpad
-## Toy sketchpad app built using HTML, CSS and JavaScript.

 # Sketchpad
 Sketching app built with HTML, CSS and JavaScript that allows its user to sketch by clicking and dragging.